Calum

 3

-I'm a recruiter and ops generalist at GiveWell.
-Prior to GiveWell, I taught high school math at a charter school in Tennessee.
-I learned about EA in 2015 when I accidentally stumbled on Scott Alexander's blog.
+I'm a recruiter at GiveWell.
+Previously, I taught high school math at a charter school in Tennessee.
+I learned about EA in 2014 when I stumbled on Scott Alexander's blog.

 Posts